"Passage Into Fear"

 Pictured: Nella Lewark (L) and Amber Stroyer (R), part of our ensemble cast

-The "Passage Into Fear" production is donating a significant
+The "Passage Into Fear" production donated a significant

 portion of seats